Skip to main content

 Course Practicalities

-The course is made up of lectures, practical work, seminars, and 20 days in the field.
-In addition, the students spend five months investigating their industry-based research topic.
+The course is made up of lectures, practical work, seminars, and 15 days in the field.
+In addition, the students spend four months investigating their industry-based research topic.
 The course employs continuous assessment, practical reports, essays, seminars, field reports and in-class tests as the main assessment methods along with the production of the final dissertation.
 The programme is delivered by a multidisciplinary team of academic staff at UCC with extensive expertise which covers all aspects of applied environmental geoscience including:

 Professor Andrew Wheeler Marine Geology/Sedimentology

-Dr Patrick Meere Field/Structural Geology
+Dr Patrick Meere Engineering/Structural Geology

 Dr John Weatherill Hydrogeology/Contaminated Land